AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 ---
 title: Create Headless Content
-description: Use the Content Fragment model you created previously to create content which can be used for page authoring, or as the basis for your headless content.
+description: Use the Content Fragment model that you created previously to create content which can be used for page authoring, or as the basis for your headless content.
 hidefromtoc: yes
 index: no
 ---